Make an Appointment

 aka, The Sentence Slayer

-Director & Assistant Professor of English
+Director & Associate Professor of English

 she/they

 Hi, everyone!
-I'm the Writing Center director and an Assistant Professor of English.
+I'm the Writing Center director and an Associate Professor of English.
 My areas of specialization are rhetoric, composition, and creative writing.
 I've worked at writing centers in Minnesota, Egypt, Arizona, and California, and I directed a writing center in Kansas prior to coming to Central in 2018.
 Those of us who work at writing centers know that, while writing may seem daunting, it can also be worthwhile and satisfying, and it can be especially helpful to converse with others during your writing process.
 At the Writing Center, you'll have a good conversation with a tutor and take a few steps toward your writing goals.

 I'm also known as the Sentence Slayer.
 While I'd never be so cruel as to slay my students' sentences, I do take a sharp stake to my own!
 When I work with individual writers, I love to help them with coherence and concision.
 If you haven't guessed yet, I'm also quite fond of Buffy the Vampire Slayer.